 And invisible layers aren't texture-specific.
 "Weight, texture, fullness and width can be created on all types of hair by adjusting the technique to suit," says Essack.
 So, how should you ask for the cut?
 "If your stylist is well skilled, then by asking for 'internal layering' (as opposed to 'thinning' in thick hair) or 'texturising' (better for finer hair) they should know exactly what to do," explains Essack.
 And you can even fit the appointment into your lunch break.
 "This shouldn't take longer than any other type of cut – typically 45 minutes to one hour."

 Even though invisible layers are hidden, it pays to take extra care of your ends.
-If your hair is thick or coarse, choose a hydrating conditioner like KMS Moist Repair, £17, or Soap & Glory Get A Smooth On Shampoo, £7, available at Boots this week – both impart shine and strengthen lengths prone to split ends and breakage.
+If your hair is thick or coarse, choose a hydrating conditioner like KMS Moist Repair, £17, or Soap & Glory Get A Smooth On Shampoo, £7, available at Boots – both impart shine and strengthen lengths prone to split ends and breakage.
 If you have finer hair, opt for something like Toni & Guy Cleanse Fine Hair Conditioner, £4.79, which won't weigh hair down.
 It's also a good idea to supplement your hair-washing routine with a lightweight treatment.
 R29 rates Redken Extreme Cat Treatment, £18, which takes care of the hair protein and doesn't leave behind any residue whatsoever.